evmar/n2/doc/design_notes.md

 But if any of those files are missing we call it dirty without bothering to compute a hash.
 In this manner we never compute a hash involving any missing files.

+## Parsing

+Parsing .ninja files is part of the critical path for n2, because it must be complete before any other work can be done.
+Some properties of the n2 parser that break abstraction to this end:

+- There is no separate lexer.
+Ninja syntax is not really lexer friendly in the first place.
+- When possible, `$variable` expansions happen as they're encountered, so that we don't need to build up a parsed representation of strings and carry around variable environments.
+- Parsed entities that deal with paths are generic over a `Path` type, and path strings are converted to Paths as they are parsed.
+(In practice the `Path` type is `graph::FileId`, but the parsing code isn't aware of this type directly.)
+This (and the previous bullet) allows the parser to reuse a single `String` buffer when parsing paths, which is the bulk of what the parser does.